About Bellwether Education Partners

 Bellwether Education Partners provides competitive compensation and an attractive benefits package that includes a performance bonus based on individual and firm success, health care coverage, and a 401(k) plan with an employer matching contribution policy.

 Our work is national in scope, and our team is primarily concentrated in two major cities: Washington, D.C. and Chicago.
-We prefer that this candidate be based in our Washington, D.C. office.
+We prefer that this candidate be based in our Washington, D.C. office, but will consider qualified candidates outside the D.C. metro area.

 Applications or inquiries about the position should be directed to: